hneutr/dotfiles/nvim/README.md

   - turn off `spell`
 - tell `nvim-surround` to be less "smart" about quotes
   - I want them inserted even when the next char is a "surround" character
-- command: load session file and then delete it